 - Disseminate the promising and successful initiatives to WIC programs across the US states and territories.

-- Developing and updating communication materials, including web-based content and content for emails and social media outreach
+- Developing and updating communication materials, including content for project website and external communications (e.g., emails to stakeholders and partners, presentations, etc.)

-Desired applicants are juniors or seniors in an undergraduate program, recent undergraduates, or graduate students.
+Desired applicants are seniors in an undergraduate program, recent undergraduates, or graduate students.
 Applicants must have:

 - Commitment to diversity, equity, and inclusion

-- Interest in furthering research and communications skills
+- Interest in furthering research and writing skills

 - Strong interpersonal skills

-- Ability to work as part of a team and independently take initiative with minimal instruction
+- Ability to work both as part of a team and independently, taking initiative with minimal instruction

-- Knowledge of both qualitative and quantitative research methodology; experience with data collection is desirable but not required
+- Knowledge of both qualitative and quantitative research methodologies; experience with data collection is desirable but not required

 - Familiarity with the WIC program